mpavlou/samplesizedev/README.md

 # $analytical_corrected is the sample size after applying bias reduction to Riley's calibration formula
 # Note: Check the Monte Carlo simulation error on the appearing plots

 ```

+Alternatively, one may use the 'quick = TRUE' option which re

 The sample size calculated using simulation is n$sim=535 which corresponds to CS=0.9.
 In comparison,
 the sample size using previously proposed formulae is n$rvs=308.
 According to the findings in our paper